Posted by Andrew Burnett-Thompson on 30 December 2021 12:02 PM

 WPF Chart Releases

-In 2021 we had several releases for SciChart WPF – our flagship product still used by thousands of developers worldwide.
+In 2021 we had several releases for SciChart WPF Chart Library– our flagship product still used by thousands of developers worldwide.
 SciChart WPF enjoyed a strong year with the following milestones:

 Another was an Electronic Test Measurement manufacturer, where our team built an entire app from scratch to display billions of data-points acquired from digital logic analyser.
 Case study coming on that soon, but in the meantime check out the new example we have in our WPF Chart Examples Suite – the Digital Analyzer.

 Our team also re-evaluated performance vs. our strongest competitor, and blogged about performance test results.
 SciChart WPF is still by far the world’s fastest WPF chart control, in a wide variety of real-world test cases.
 Beware of claims to the contrary!

 WPF Process Improvements

 Finally the WPF team also pioneered work in the analysis of tech-support requests, finding out what our most common problems were and adding automated testing to improve the quality around those areas.

 Reducing our tech-support load by pre-emptively finding and fixing common issues and upgrading our build & deployment pipelines will give our team better efficiency in 2022 and beyond.